Your Guide to Filing a Workers’ Compensation Claim in New Jersey

 Not all formal claims actually go to trial.
 A settlement can still be reached between the injured worker and the insurance company at any time prior to the final decision.
 Settlements are much more common than trials in worker’s compensation, but our experienced trial attorneys will never back down from a trial when we feel the amount of compensation is not appropriate.

 Our attorneys recommend: While you’re not legally required to have an attorney, you absolutely should talk to a lawyer.
 The insurance company has legal representation, and their lawyers know how to exploit the system to protect the company’s interests.
 Our experienced workers’ compensation team fights for you, to get you the most compensation possible.

 Our attorneys can review your situation and advise whether an informal hearing or a formal claim is the right step.
 Your attorney can also keep you advised of any upcoming deadlines and take prompt action to ensure your rights are protected throughout the process.

 If you’ve been hurt on the job, we can help.

 Again, we do not recommend you venture into the workers’ compensation system alone.
 Our team of attorneys are in the best position to pursue compensation on your behalf for any issues arising out of your case.
 These issues may range from the degree of any permanent injury or the insurance company denying you some of your medical treatment or temporary disability.
 There is no upfront fee for our services, and if we don’t get you compensation, you won’t owe us anything.

 You have rights under New Jersey law.
-Our experienced workers’ compensation lawyer can help protect them.
+Our experienced workers’ compensation lawyers can help protect them.
 Contact Shebell & Shebell, LLC today for a free and confidential consultation.

 Click here to download a printable PDF of this article, Your Guide to Filing a Workers’ Compensation Claim in New Jersey.